Intra-abdominal infection: Classifications

+Local contamination, such as from a hole in a bowel, is not an infection, and therefore not IAI.
+However, without treatment, it may quickly become an infection.

 Signs and symptoms

 Those with suspected IAIs usually have acute onset of abdominal pain with signs of local or generalised inflammations such as pain, tenderness (pain on touching), fever, tachycardia (increased heart rate), or tachypnea (increased breathing rate).
 In more severe cases, such as organ failure, signs such as hypotension (low blood pressure), oliguria (reduced urine output), sudden onset of altered level of consciousness, and lactic acidosis will appear.

 In case of appendicitis, signs such as fever, positive psoas sign, migration of pain from umbilicus to the right iliac fossa increases the likelihood of the disease; while signs such as vomiting before the pain reduces its likelihood to occur.

 Diagnosis

 CT scan and ultrasound has been used routinely to complete the assessment of IAIs.
 CT scan has higher sensitivity and specificity than ultrasound to access the condition.
 However, CT scan poses radiation risk to the subject.
 MRI scan is less readily available than CT scan or ultrasound in hospitals to diagnose IAIs.
 However, it has been proposed to be used in those who are pregnant and have inconclusive findings on ultrasound.
 The sensitivity and specificity of MRI in diagnosing acute appendicitis are 94% and 96% respectively.

 Laparoscopic surgery has also been used to diagnose the cause of IAIs when imaging is unhelpful.
 Besides, the laparoscopic surgery can also initiate treatment in the same setting.
 The accuracy is very high, in the range of 86 to 100%.